GERMAN INTERVIEW MISTAKES: THE DOS AND DON’TS

 It’s so basic that you’d think that it doesn’t deserve to be mentioned, but candidates lying during an interview is pretty much a given.
 One Havard Business Review article cites 81% of people admitting to misrepresenting themselves at some point in their career with study participants telling 2.19 lies per 15-minute interview.

-If you were laid off or you quit because of the company’s poor financial outlook, you can just say it as it’s something everyone understands.
+If you were laid off or you quit because of the company’s poor financial outlook, you can just say it outright as it’s something everyone understands.
 We work for money and when those prospects diminish, you naturally move on.
-If it’s something more along the lines of the examples above, say something like, “I’m seeking out somewhere to grow my career in a new environment.
-While I enjoyed my time at company X and learned a lot there, it’s time to start fresh.”
-Whatever you do, don’t complain about your last company or any of your former colleagues, as it won’t look good on you.
+If it’s something more along the lines of the examples above, say something like, “I’m seeking an opportunity to grow my career in a new environment.
+While I enjoyed my time at company X and learned a lot there, it’s time to for a fresh start.”

 This is usually enough and will allow you to continue on to more important interview discussions.